sfowl/py-nessus-pro/README.md

 ## License

-`py_nessus_pro` is licensed under the GNU GENERAL PUBLIC LICENSE Version 2.
+PyNessusPro is licensed under the GNU GENERAL PUBLIC LICENSE Version 2.
 See the `LICENSE` file for more information.